Bukom Boxing Arena

+The boxing competitions of the 2023 African Games were held at the Bukom Boxing Arena.

 Funding

 The arena was funded by Social Security and National Insurance Trust (SSNIT) in partnership with a Polish company, ETC Group Polska in their joint venture company Trust Sports Emporium Limited.

 Crime scene

 In October 2018 the arena was declared a crime scene after fans reacted violently to referee Adorn Bertin's decision to end a bout between Isaac Sackey and Wasiru Mohammed.
 Bertin called a halt to the contest after defending WBO Africa super-bantamweight champion Sackey was knocked down by Mohammed in the third round.
 Although Sackey was able to return to his feet, Bertin waved off the fight, awarding Mohammed the WBO title via knockout.